cyberofficial/CyberPatchMaker/docs/applier-guide.md

 This will:
 1. Load and display patch information
 2. Verify current version is 1.0.0 (pre-verification)
-3. Create backup of current installation
+3. Create selective backup of files being modified/deleted
 4. Apply all patch operations
 5. Verify result matches version 1.0.3 (post-verification)
-6. Remove backup on success (or restore on failure)
+6. Preserve backup for manual rollback (or restore on failure)

 **Example Output:**
 ```